Banque du Liban: Investment policy for startups

 Aug.
 22, 2013, Central Bank of Lebanon issued the new investment policy called "Circular No. 331".
 This aim to support Lebanon's knowledge economy by providing support to the thriving startup ecosystem.
 With this audacious move, Lebanon's Central Bank hopes to increase the country's GDP, decrease unemployment and position Lebanon as the tech hub of the Middle East.

 The outcomes of the circular have however fallen short of the expectations.
 Many Lebanon's observers pointed that the initiative lacked transparency: There has been no clear indication of the number of start-up funded, jobs created and money spent.
-The initiative was unable to overcome a major hurdle of the Lebanese economy: banks' extremely risk adverse and conservative attitude towards investment.
+The initiative was unable to overcome a major hurdle of the Lebanese economy: banks' extremely risk-averse and conservative attitude towards investment.

 Circular No. 331 encourages commercial banks to invest in start-ups.
 The BDL will guarantee up to 75% of the value of these commercial bank investments in the capital of start-ups that meet the determined criteria.
-Here are some of the start-ups that are innovative Lebanese companies working in the knowledge economy sector and have contribute to creating jobs.
+Here are some of the start-ups that are innovative Lebanese companies working in the knowledge economy sector and have contributed to creating jobs.